Anorth1997/FinancialOnlineBudgetingSystem/deliverables/artifacts/schema.md

 * Foreign key constraints are listed in the bottom of this document

 **Company table**
+* This table contains information about all companies that have signed up.

 | *company_id | company_name | total_revenue_goal |
 |:----------:|:------------:|:------------------:|
 |     INT    | VARCHAR(100) |         INT        |
 <br>

 **Users table**
+* This table contains information about all users, their login information, company and role.

 | *user_id |   username   |   password   | company_id |     role     |
 |:-------:|:------------:|:------------:|:----------:|:------------:|